DaveedDomingo/daveeddomingo.github.io/_pages/about.md

 #### **About Me**
 I am currently a third year PhD student studying Computer Science at Rutgers University.
 I am part of the Systems Research Lab in the Department of Computer Science and work under [Sudarsun Kannan](https://www.cs.rutgers.edu/~sk2113/).

 Aside from academics I like playing around operating systems, cars, and photography.
-In my spare time, I like to work with my hands, whether it be working on my cars, tinkering with 3D-printing, microcontrollers, and building furniture.
+In my spare time, I like to work with my hands, whether it be working on my cars, tinkering with 3D-printing, microcontrollers, or building furniture.

 #### **Interests**
 Operating Systems, File Systems, Storage Architecture, Distributed Systems.